Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/386532a5-c28e-4e81-bea2-51252f9848a4" width="600"/>

-Run the belt through the bottom slot and then through the top slot like so, securing with a zip tie.
+- Run the belt through the bottom slot and then through the top slot and secure with a zip tie

 <img src="https://github.com/user-attachments/assets/7c3b5091-44cc-45f8-96d3-13e6a8b740d3" width="400"/>
 <img src="https://github.com/user-attachments/assets/1e283ef4-9fca-458f-991e-3b69365d3373" width="400"/>

-Next insert a **M3x10mm screw** and **M3 Nut** to the hole in the top of the tensioner.
+- Insert a **M3x10mm screw** and **M3 Nut** to the hole in the top of the tensioner.
 This can be used to adjust the belt tension as needed.

 <img src="https://github.com/user-attachments/assets/a6945aa1-3e4d-4695-9ad6-9b68a0750fe7" width="400"/>
 <img src="https://github.com/user-attachments/assets/4dfd4188-40bb-49b2-b5ca-bff99d1595fa" width="380"/>
 <img src="https://github.com/user-attachments/assets/12b3c39f-a960-44a5-bc6e-b6b34ff3f06d" width="400"/>

 ### Hotbed
-Next up is assemblying the hotbed.
+Something something pun about a bed and blankets making it warm...

 <img src="https://github.com/user-attachments/assets/68541709-a9e4-49b4-adad-854df8226e4b" width="600"/>

-Stick the **heating pad** onto the (metal component) like so.
+- Stick the **bed heater** onto the **aluminum bed** like so

 >[!CAUTION]
 >Make sure you stick the pad onto the correct side.
 There should be no indents around the holes for the screw heads.

 <img src="https://github.com/user-attachments/assets/cbd421c4-3ead-4061-8cbd-e0d473481145" width="400"/>

-Next use 3 **M3x10mm** to "attach" the (metal bed) to the (printed holder).
-Use 3 **M3 Nuts** on each screw as spacers.
+- Attach the **aluminum bed** using 3, **M3x10mm** to the [*UnderbedOrBed*](https://github.com/Plants-X-Tech/BabyBelt-Pro-V2-Beta/blob/main/Printed%20Parts/ZBeltDrive/%5BHT%5D_BBProV25fl_UnderbedOrBed.stl) using 3, **M3 Nuts** on each screw as spacers

 <img src="https://github.com/user-attachments/assets/591c3b34-babb-4eeb-850f-39108be2516c" width="400"/>

-The bed will fit into the base like so.
+- The bed will fit into the base like this:

 <img src="https://github.com/user-attachments/assets/8c6ccaba-0652-40a8-a365-d0bc667e1c3d" width="400"/>

 ### Wiring
-Finally it's time to wire all the components to the board.
+It's electric, Boogie woogie, woogie!
+Well, not yet but soon^TM^.
+Let's get those wires connected!

 >[!NOTE]
 >This hole located on the right of the screen holder is where all wires from the outside of the base should be routed through.
 This includes the X and Y motors, both fans, the thermistor, and heater. <br>
 ><img src="https://github.com/user-attachments/assets/12361468-ed2c-4448-af0b-ff4cae994208" width="400"/>